Zillow beats investor forecasts with double-digit revenue gains

 On lawsuits: During a Feb.
 10 earnings call, investors focused many of their questions on the financial impact of ongoing litigation.
 CEO Jeremy Wacksman reiterated his previously spoken belief that the company's legal challenges are not expected to materially impact Zillow's long-term strategy or financial position.

-When asked specifically about private listings — the focus of a Zillow ban that led to a lawsuit filed by Compass last summer — Wacksman said they remain a relatively small number of overall listings despite widespread industry attention on the issue.
+When asked specifically about private listings — the focus of a Zillow ban that led to a lawsuit filed by Compass last summer — Wacksman said they account for a relatively small number of overall listings despite widespread industry attention on the issue.

 "The reason it's small is the vast majority of sellers and agents don't want that," Wacksman said.
 "Agents don't want to limit exposure and have a home take longer to sell, or not maximize price."

-Wacksman also doesn't foresee a change in strategy when it comes to Zillow Home Loans, over which Zillow is facing allegations of steering.
-Instead, he sees Zillow's approach as showing buyers and agents that Zillow Home Loans is a trustworthy option.
+Wacksman also doesn't foresee a change in strategy when it comes to Zillow Home Loans, despite allegations of steering related to its lending division.
+Zillow's goal, he explained, is to present buyers and agents with a trustworthy mortgage option.

 "Our long-term strategy here is based on consumer choice and building this integrated end-to-end transaction," Wacksman said.

-"We think it (improving affordability) is a good sign that should drive a broader recovery over time.
-We're just not necessarily planning for it in 2026," said Jeremy Hofmann, Zillow's chief financial officer.
+Improving affordability "is a good sign that should drive a broader recovery over time," said Jeremy Hofmann, Zillow's chief financial officer — but, he added, "we're just not necessarily planning for it in 2026."

 "We delivered strong results in the fourth quarter and throughout 2025, achieving all our reported full-year financial targets, including positive net income, while continuing to gain share in both For Sale and Rentals," Wacksman said in a news release.